-GASB Statement No. 85 - Omnibus 2017.
-The requirements of this statement are effective for periods beginning after June 15, 2017.
-The Authority has not fully judged the effect of the implementation of GASB Statement No. 85 as of the date of the basic financial statements.
+GASB Statement No. 94 - Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
+The requirements of this statement are effective for reporting periods beginning after June 15, 2022.
+The Authority has not fully judged the impact of implementation of this statement on the financial statements.